This is from an early part where we are establishing the meaning of creativity.

 It goes like this:

-But I don’t think creativity is an amount of juice that some people have more or less of.
+But creativity is not an amount of juice that some people have more or less of.
 Creativity is a thing that you can do.
-So in talking about my creativity, I don’t think I am more or less creative than anybody else.
+So in talking about my own creativity, for instance, I don’t think I am more or less creative than anybody else.
 I’m just telling you about creative things that I’ve done.
 You also can do creative things.

-This is both more comforting, and more realistic: creativity is not a superpower bestowed upon special individuals.
-It’s something people choose to do.
+In contrast to the idea that creativity is a superpower bestowed upon special individuals, this approach is more comforting, and more realistic.
+Creativity is something that people choose to do.
 Some people manage to do a lot of it, and some people get really good at it.
 Some people benefit from being in the right place at the right time, too – and they were open enough to new ideas, technologies or experiences to take advantage of that.
 So, well done, those people.
 But we can all do it.
+It’s easier for people with privileges that give them time and space, and I don’t want to deny that.
+But we can all manage to do some of it, in some way.
 Creativity is a thing that you choose to do.